 I wanted to get a little more creative and felt that this recipe needed a little sourness to add to the sweet and salty flavors.
-So I started with an avocado base, added a half bunch of fresh cilantro, lime (lots of lime) and a handful of cashews to give it a more creamy consistency.
-I’m so happy with all the combination of flavors.
+So I started with an avocado base and added a half bunch of fresh cilantro, lime (lots of lime), and a handful of cashews to give it a more creamy consistency.
+I’m so happy with all the combinations of flavors.
 I hope you like it too and add it to your inventory of dinner ideas!

 Quinoa Stuffed Sweet Potato with Cilantro Lime Sauce

 A hearty plant-based dinner using only 10 ingredients!

 - Total Time: 1 hour 15 mins

 - Yield: 4 1x

 - 1 cup quinoa

 - 1 15oz can or 1.5 cups black beans

 - 1/4 tsp each sea salt and cumin, plus more to taste